-The Designated & Deputy Safeguarding Leads are responsible for ensuring that child protection files are kept up to date.
+The Designated Safeguarding Lead is responsible for ensuring that child protection files are kept up to date.

 Information will be kept confidential and stored securely.
 Good practice is to keep concerns and referrals in a separate child protection file for each child.